markdalgleish/markdalgleish.com/source/_posts/2012-03-10-using-3d-css-transitions-with-fathom-js.md

 ## Presenting Fathom.js

-<a href="http://markdalgleish.com/projects/fathom" target="_blank">Fathom.js</a>, the jQuery-based presentation framework I created for <a href="http://melbjs.com/" target="_blank">MelbJS</a>, might look fairly simple but its simplicity is deceptive.
+[Fathom.js](http://markdalgleish.com/projects/fathom), the jQuery-based presentation framework I created for [MelbJS](http://melbjs.com/), might look fairly simple but its simplicity is deceptive.
 For example, you can build fairly powerful yet straightforward 3D transitions purely with CSS.
 It's easier than you might think.

 It's important to note that Fathom.js uses CSS classes to indicate which slides are active or inactive.
 By default, all slides have the class of 'slide'.
 When a slide is active it has the class 'activeslide', and it has the class 'inactive' when (you guessed it) it's inactive.
 This allows us to add different styles to each state and a transition between them with a few lines of CSS.
 Now that we have 3D transforms at our disposal, let's create an example 3D transition.